-To throw the spears, or hastas abicere in Latin, is an expression used by the Romans when you were done, when you quit in defeat or gave up a contest.
+To throw the spears, or hastas abicere in Latin, is an expression used by the Romans when you they done when you quit in defeat or gave up a contest.

-Murena was defended by Marcus Licinius Crassus, Quintus Hortensius Hortalus and by Marcus Tullius Cicero himself.
+Murena was defended by Marcus Licinius Crassus, Quintus Hortensius Hortalus, and Marcus Tullius Cicero himself.

 Murena was acquitted of his crimes.